-Students who have completed grades K-6 are eligible to attend Kids College, which is held in either June or July on the UA Rich Mountain Campus.
+Students who have completed grades K-5 are eligible to attend Kids College, which is held in either June or July on the UA Rich Mountain Campus.
 Kids College is one week in length and offers enrichment classes for K-6 students.
-UA Rich Mountain distributes brochures to the local school districts in April/May each year.
 UA Rich Mountain enrolls students in classes as registrations are received.
 There is a fee for participation.